ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

     {{ site.data.product.title_short }} alert.

 Ansible is built into {{ site.data.product.title_short }} so there is nothing to install.
-The basic workflow when using Ansible in {{ site.data.product.title }} is as
+The basic workflow when using Ansible in {{ site.data.product.title_short }} is as
 follows:

 1. Enable the **Embedded Ansible** server role.